markilott/password-checker/README.md

 - password strength checking using [zxcvbn](https://www.npmjs.com/package/zxcvbn)
 - how typical complexity checks can give you a false sense of security

 Note this is definitely not production ready code!
-In particular, the zxcvbn module is not optimised for web distribution (because definitely not a front-end dev).
+In particular, the zxcvbn module is not optimised for web distribution (because I'm definitely not a front-end dev).

 &nbsp;